cenotelie/hime/README.md

 #### For newcomers ####

 The [isse tracker](https://bitbucket.org/laurentw/hime/issues) contains tickets that are accessible to newcomers.
 Look for tickets with `[beginner]` in the title.
 These tickets are good ways to become more familiar with the project and the codebase.

-#### Repository content ####

-The Hime parser generator generates parsers for the .Net platform and the Java runtime.
-The generator itselfs runs on the .Net platform.
-The repository is then structured as follow:

-* Software components
-	* `runtimes/net`: Contains the C# sources for the .Net implementation of the runtime library for the generated parsers.
-	* `runtimes/java`: Contains the Java sources for the Java implementation of the runtime library.
-	* `core`: Contains the C# sources of the SDK API, i.e. the parser generator.
-	* `cli/net`: Contains the C# sources of the CLI interface of the parser generator.
-	* `utilities/net/demo`: Contains the C# sources of demonstration usage of the SDK API.
-	* `utilities/net/benchmark`: Contains the C# sources of the benchmark for the .Net platform.
-* Others
-	* `tests/net`: Contains the C# sources of the test suites for the .Net platform.
-	* `packages`: Contains the NuGet dependencies for the .Net software components.
-	* `extras`: Contains some extra products, e.g. standard grammars.
-	* `releng`: Contains the release engineering artifacts.

-#### Dependencies ####

-* External Dependencies:
-	* All .Net software artifacts depends on the .Net platform 2.0 and are compatible with higher versions, as well as Mono.
-	* All Java software artifacts depends on Java 1.6 API.
-	* Tests suites for the .Net platform (tests/net) depends on NUnit 2.6.3.
-* Internal Dependencies:
-	* `core` depends on `runtimes/net`.
-	* `cli/net` depends on `core` and indirectly on `runtimes/net`.
-	* `utilities/net/demo` depends on `core` and indirectly on `runtimes/net`.
-	* `utilities/net/benchmark` depends on `core` and indirectly on `runtimes/net`.
-	* `tests/net` depends on directly`core` and `cli/net` and indirectly on `runtimes/net`.

-#### How to build? ####

-* All .Net artifacts are organized in Visual Studio C# projects.
-* The global solution for all the .Net project is HimeSystems.sln at the root of the repository.
-* All Java artifacts are built using Maven.

-Building .Net artifacts:

-* Use the Visual Studio solution HimeSystems.sln at the root of the repository, it also works with MonoDevelop.

-Building Java artifacts:

-* Execute Maven `mvn package` on each Java artifact.